First Time User? Enroll now.

 Ravi had slipped into depression.

-Ravi's doctor convinced him to take antidepressants.
+Ravi's doctor convinced him to take an antidepressant.
 "He told me it could take a month or more for the medicine to work.
 He suggested that in the meantime I see a counselor to talk about how I was feeling.
-I was even less excited about that than I was about the medicine," he says with a laugh.
+I was even less excited about that than I was about the medicine," Ravi says with a laugh.

 But the counselor helped him see the link between his back pain and depression.
 "She said living with pain all the time can wear you down and make you depressed.
 And the depression can actually make your pain worse.
 That is true for me.
 The more down I get, the worse my back feels."